sithmel/async-deco/README.md

 * [timeout](#timeout)

 ## Javascript support
-Every module is available in 2 ecmascript editions: ES5, ES2015 (native).
+Every module is available in 2 EcmaScript editions: ES5, ES2015 (native).

 The individual modules can be required either using named imports, or by importing the specific submodule you need.
 Using named imports will include the entire library and thus should only be done when bundle weight is not a concern (node) or when using a es2015+ module versions in combination with webpack3+ or rollup.